 - APS Physics published a viewpoint on our paper on using neural networks to (re-)discover physical concepts in simply toy models.
 NZZ also published an article in German.
 Before that, Nature published an article in the News section.
 This piece was followed up by a piece in unite.ai and at bigthink.com.
 MIT Technology Review previously published a similar piece.
 Nautilus published a piece criticizing the reporting about our and other papers.

 - The IQOQI Vienna issued a press release on our paper "von Neumann entropy from unitarity" published in PRL.
 In the paper we formulate the "catalytic entropy conjecture", which is now problem 45 on the list of open problems inquantum information theory.
+Update: In this preprint I provide an affirmative solution to the catalytic entropy conjecture.

 - Our paper on "Statistical Ensembles without Typicality" published in Nature Communications was featured at ProPhysik (German).
 The FU Berlin also issued a press release (German).